From equality to diversity -- bottom-up approach for hierarchy growth: Analytical and numerical results for hierarchy growth

 \subsection{Topology evolution}

-Emergence of new hierarchy levels is a consequence of two dynamical processes: nodes? promotions and degradations.
-Herein, we do not consider external forces.
-The interactions between agents are represented with links.
-In the course of time randomly chosen nodes change their hierarchy levels but size of the network is constant throughout.
-As was mentioned before in the initial time step $t=0$ all of the agents occupy level $h=0$ (ground state): $N_0(0)=N$.
-In every time step $t>0$ promotions and degradations are considered and number of nodes at levels $N_h(t)$ is changing.
-Also, the number of levels is subject to change.
+The emergence of new hierarchical levels is the consequence of two separate dynamical processes: namely, the promotion and degradation of nodes.
+In this study, external forces are not considered.
+Interactions between agents are represented with links.
+It is important to note that over time randomly selected nodes undergo changes in their respective hierarchy levels while the overall size of the network remains constant.
+As previously mentioned, at the initial time step $t=0$ all of the agents occupy level $h=0$ (ground state): $N_0(0)=N$.
+In each subsequent time step ($t>0$) promotions and degradations of agents are taken into account, resulting in a change in the number of nodes at levels $N_h(t)$.
+It must be noted that the number of existing levels is also subject to change.

-We are interested in eliciting qualitative and quantitative changes in hierarchical features of the system, i.e. average hierarchy level $\left<h\right>(t)$ and maximal level $h_{max}(t)$ (the height of the hierarchy).
-Additionally, to better understand the evolution process we examine changes of the total number of links $E_{tot}(t)$ and the number of agents at the ground state $N_0(t)$.
+The objective of this study is to elicit qualitative and quantitative changes in the hierarchical features of the system that are described by the following macroscopic measures: \begin{description} \item[a)] The average hierarchy level, denoted by $\left<h\right>(t)$; \item[b)] The maximal (highest) hierarchy level, denoted by $h_{max}(t)$; \item[c)] The total number of links, denoted by $E_{tot}(t)$; \item[d)] The number of agents at the ground state $N_0(t)$. \end{description}